bigfix/developer.bigfix.com/site/pages/relevance/guide/session/stataggregation.md

 title: Statistical Aggregation
 ---

 BigFix maintains a set of historical databases, allowing you to display and archive long-term statistical data about your networked computers.

-Property data has three dimensions: property, computer and time.
+Property data has three dimensions: property, computer, and time.
 By doing so, selected properties can be set up to track changes over time.
 To keep the size of the data manageable, statistics are aggregated over all the computers reporting on a specific property in a particular time period.

-You can envision the resulting data set as another two dimensional table.
-Again, each column represents a single property, but now each row represents a interval of time, for example the five minute interval between 12:00 and 12:05 AM on Jan 1 2006.
+You can see the resulting data set as a two dimensional table.
+Each column represents a single property, and each row represents a interval of time, for example the five minute interval between 12:00 and 12:05 AM on Jan 1 2016.
 Each cell in this table contains a statistical summary of all the clients reporting on the given property during the specified time period.
 These cells are called **statistical bins**.
-The Inspectors which expose this data work with statistical bins as well as **ranges** of statistical bins.
+The Inspectors that display expose this data work with statistical bins as well as with **ranges** of statistical bins.

 ## Creating Statistical Properties